gtanner/ripple.apache.proposal/proposal.md

 Background
 ==========

-Ripple started as a product of tinyHippos who was later aquired by Research in Motion.
+Ripple started as a product of tinyHippos and was aquired by Research in Motion in late March 2011.
 Ripple was then open sourced under the Apache 2.0 License and hosted on the blackberry github account (http://github.com/blackberry/Ripple-UI).

 Ripple is a browser based mobile phone emulator that runs as a chrome extension.
 It fills the gap for developers between